Politics of Bihar: Rabri Devi's administration

+Economic decline

+The increasing crime rate during this period created an unfriendly climate for business which led to economic collapse.
+The biggest crisis businesses faced was with organised kidnapping, which was linked to the ruling RJD.
+This economic decline led to flight of capital, unemployed youth, farmers and business leaders to other parts of India.

+During the 1990s, the growth rate of Bihar was 3.19%, while for India's it was 7.25%.
+This difference was also observed in per capita income, as the per capita income grew by 0.12% for Bihar, as against 4.08% in India.
+According to a World Bank estimate, the per capita income fell from ₹1,373 to ₹1,289 between 1990 and 2000.

 Rape as a tool to establish caste supremacy

 The premiership of Rabri Devi reportedly saw rise in the incidents of rape, which in most of the cases was seen as the tool to establish caste supremacy upon the lower castes by the dominant caste groups, prevalent since post colonial period.
 Among those caste groups who were perpetrating such incidents were the Rajputs, Bhumihars and the Yadavs.
 In one of such incidents a girl was abducted and raped by a Rajput landlord who deserted her after repeatedly raping her for a month.

 When the victim tried to file a police report, she was subjected to custodial rape for two successive nights by the station in charge, Badri Singh and Deputy Superintendent of Police, Arvind Thakur.
 In another incident, a group of armed Yadav men fell upon a village, exploding crude bombs and burning the huts of the Dalits.
 The anguished villagers fled to save their lives while a woman was dragged out, beaten and consequently raped by the perpetrators.
 It was believed that political connection of the criminals was the reason behind inactivity of police in many of such cases.

-The assertion of caste supremacy through rapes was not a new phenomenon in the state.
-In the feudal society of post-colonial Bihar too, there are reports of Rajput landlords visiting the villages inhabited by Harijans and asking the men to send their wives and daughters to the Kothi to spend the night with the landlord.
-It was also reported through a senior police officer, which could be true for some parts of Bihar like Jehanabad, that a practice of making the husband of the Dalit woman lay below the cot where the landlord would rape her wife keeping his rifle besides her, prevailed.
-If there would be any sort of movement or the attempt to resist the rape, the landlord would shoot her husband to death.
-Various reports indicate the underreporting of such cases in the subsequent periods.